The-SP/Job-Portal-Frontend/README.md

 # Hire Nepal

-A Job Portal website for finding your dream job in Nepal.
-This project was developed as part of a Bachelor's in Computer Engineering (Third year) Minor Project.
+A Job Portal Website that connects job seekers with employers.
+It includes NLP powered Job Matching and Applicant Ranking System.

 ## Features
+### Employer Perspective
+- **Automated Resume Parsing and Ranking**: The Applicant Ranking System (ARS) parses resumes in PDF format, extracts key information, and ranks candidates based on weighted criteria set by employers, reducing the time and potential bias of manual screening.

+- Employer Dashboard: Manage your job postings and applicants from a single platform.
+- Applicant Tracking: Track the status of each application during your hiring process.

+### Seeker Perspective
+- **Intelligent Job Matching**: The system analyzes user profiles and skills to provide job seekers with personalized recommendations for relevant job openings.
 - Job Listings: Browse through the latest job postings from top companies in Nepal.
-- Job Recommendations: Get personalized job recommendations based on your profile and preferences using machine learning.
 - Easy Apply: Apply for a job with just a few clicks.
-- Employer Dashboard: Manage your job postings and applicants from a single platform.
-- Custom Resume Generator: Generate a professional resume tailored to the job you are applying for.
+- Resume Generator: Generate a professional resume tailored to the job you are applying for.
 - Cover Letter Generator: Generate a personalized cover letter to accompany your resume.

+## Technologies Used
+- **Front-end:** React.js
+- **Back-end:** Django REST Framework, PyMuPDF
+- **NLP:** spaCy, Sentence Transformers

 ## Project Setup